Hot/Warm/Cold Tier Design for Geospatial Data

 - Retrieval Tiers: Expedited, standard, and bulk restoration options carry distinct pricing and SLA guarantees.
 Geospatial bulk restores (e.g., full LiDAR point clouds or multi-terabyte GeoTIFF mosaics) require hours and incur data transfer costs.
 Align restoration choices with operational urgency.

 - Intelligent Tiering: For unpredictable access patterns, automated monitoring layers can shift objects dynamically based on observed request frequency.
-See Reducing Cold Storage Costs with Intelligent Tiering for threshold configuration, anomaly detection, and monitoring overhead analysis.

 Compliance Alignment & Retention Enforcement